-AHMP 5301 Clinical Laboratory Survey (3:3:1) Survey of the clinical laboratory that includes common laboratory assays (Hematology, Clinical Chemistry, Microbiology, Transfusion Services, and Body Fluids) and addresses the purpose, function, and utilization of laboratory services.
+AHMP 5301 Management of the Molecular Laboratory (3:3:1) Business and management principles relative to laboratory management and administration will be presented.
+The purpose, function, and utilization of laboratory services.
 Specimen procurement, patient education and consent, and quality assurance are discussed.
+Specific requirements regarding certification of molecular pathology clinical laboratories will be reviewed and discussed.